-She went about her day, buying milk, walking dogs, running laps, paying bills.
+She went about her day, gathering wood, beating mats, washing clothes, fetching water.
 Busy, she tucked the failure in the far corner of her mind, ignored, not quite forgotten.

-But the next day, she tried again, gathering dry, skinny twigs, propping them with rocks and dirt.
-She scraped the two sticks together faster and harder than the day before.
-Her fingers became red and raw.
+But the next day, she tried again, hunting for dry, skinny twigs, propping them up with rocks and dirt.
+She scraped two of them together faster and harder than the day before until her fingers became red.
+Raw.
 Dust swirled all around her, suffocating, hindering.
 Still nothing.
 She ached and threw the kindling down in defeat.

 That night she lay resting and thoughts melted into sleepy dreams.
 She endured fierce fervor, fuel and flashes.
 She toyed with passions, promises, pledges and purpose.
 She suffered dedication.
 She endured commitment.
 She breathed success.

-Rising the next morning, she was wiser, shrewder, she’d try harder.
-She would not give up, for her dreams had reminded her, where there’s smoke there’s fire.
+Rising the next morning, she was wiser, shrewder.
+She’d try harder.
+She would not give up, for her dreams had reminded her, where thereβs smoke there is fire.

 Umm so yeah this is like really good!(: lol